rdpoor/winc-cloner/README.md

 The WINC1500 has a long history, which also means that there have been many firmware updates.
 To date, the most widely supported mechanism for updating the WINC firmware has been to use a dedicated SAMD21 processor, communicating via USB to a PC which in turn runs a suite of batch files.
 This is somewhat complicated and requires a dedicated set of tools.

 This `winc-cloner` repository takes a different approach.
-It implements an application for the [SAME54 XPRO development system](https://www.microchip.com/en-us/development-tool/ATSAMe54_xpro) with [WINC1500 XPRO](https://www.microchip.com/en-us/development-tool/ATWINC1500-XPRO) and [IO1 XPRO](https://www.microchip.com/en-us/development-tool/ATIO1-XPRO) extension boards.
-The application has three main functions:
+It implements an application for the [SAME54 XPRO development system](https://www.microchip.com/en-us/development-tool/ATSAMe54_xpro) with [WINC1500 XPRO](https://www.microchip.com/en-us/development-tool/ATWINC1500-XPRO) and [IO1 XPRO](https://www.microchip.com/en-us/development-tool/ATIO1-XPRO) extension boards.  `winc-cloner` has three main functions:
 * It can extract the contents of the WINC1500 firmware into a file on a microSD card
 * It can update the WINC1500 firmware from a file on a microSD card.
 * It can compare and verify the existing WINC1500 firmware against a file on a microSD card.